-- The workforce classifications need to be reviewed and updated on a regular basis to adapt to the changing service environment, including regular consideration of what should and should not be in scope of the CDS sector. - Consideration should be given to how to build buy-in, confidence and investment from the CDS sector into the importance of the updated ACDS Workforce Classifications beginning during implementation of recommendation A2 to ensure highest possible adoption of the Classifications.
+- The workforce classifications need to be reviewed and updated on a regular basis to adapt to the changing service environment, including regular consideration of what should and should not be in scope of the CDS sector. - Consideration should be given to how to build buy-in, confidence and investment from the CDS sector into the importance of the updated ACDS Workforce Classifications beginning during implementation of recommendation A2 to ensure highest possible adoption of the WCS. - There is potential to reference work done in the Edmonton region to create consistent job descriptions for CDS sector employees. - It may be important to note that the WCS is intended to be aspirational for service providers, rather than mandatory.